Later that

 adjourned yet, Nick.”

-look of contempt and shot back, “We’re not the fucking Babysitter’s Club, Kev,
+Kevin a look of contempt and shot back, “We’re not the fucking Babysitter’s

-Brian finally broke the silence, still staring at Nick with raised eyebrows.
+then,” Brian finally broke the silence, still staring at Nick with raised

 AJ burst out